Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 Seminyak is where all the parties happen.
 Everybody is having fun (and drinking).
 It’s different and unexpected.

-Seminyak is a fun place, with a huge beach, perfect for surfers.
+Seminyak is a fun place with a huge beach that is perfect for surfers.
 It was windy when I was there, but it’s a perfect place to watch the sunset, and the beach gets crowded around that time.

 The huge offer of bars, pubs, hotels and hostels will make you want to stay at least for one night!
 If you are still into that.
 For complete silence and relaxation time, you should head back to Ubud.